-At the beginning of graduate studies, a Graduate Advisory Committee (GAC) should be named to assist in course selection and definition of the research area.
-The supervisor and the student together with the Graduate Chair most often guide the decision-making process for committee member selection.
 Collectively, committee members should have sufficient experience and knowledge to be able to effectively assist the student with research design, background, methods, and analysis.
 It is however, not always possible or necessary to have a committee member representing each of the technical aspects of a research project.
 The guiding principle is that the student needs sustained advice from the beginning of their program if they are to move expeditiously and constructively through the various program requirements.
+The Advisory Committee also plays an important role in assessing student performance in qualifying and comprehensive exams, and at the thesis defence.